-– Provide five examples of modifications.
+– Provide five examples of IEP modifications.

 – Explain why modifications should be avoided whenever possible.